suresh525/python-project/README.md

 # python-project
-Zip file extract to desire within included that file from tkinter import * import os,zipfile def conv():
+#Zip file extract to desire format with GUI using Tkinter
+from tkinter import *
+import os,zipfile
+def conv():